Cape Town. You may come for beauty, but you’ll leave with a story.

 - Robben Island: We regret not having time to go to the museum at this former prison site.
 Next time we’re in Cape Town, this will be first on the list.

 - District 6 Museum: District 6 was an area that was declared a white area in 1966, meant for new development.
 The neighborhood was bulldozed in 1982, forcing out 60,000 inhabitants.
-The museum reportedly does an excellent job of telling the story of District 6, as well as what life was like under Apartheid when forced removals were common for many people.
+The District 6 Museum reportedly does an excellent job of telling the story of District 6, as well as what life was like under Apartheid when forced removals were common for many people.

 We were surprised at how easy and inexpensive it was to rent a car in Cape Town.
 And we did everything at the last minute – about 12 hours between the time we reserved it and picked it up.
 The price from major rental car companies was pretty similar – $25-$30/day.
 We ended up going with Budget because of convenience of location and cost.
 Most cars are manual transmission, so it may cost more if you require an automatic.